m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 ## ...but do adopt the idioms eventually

-Writing Scala in one or two files is an easy first step, but getting
+Writing Scala in one or two files is an easy first step, but getting a team onboard is a big investment, particularly if you have coverage tools, runtime instrumentation and the like.
+So you should get your money's worth, and do

 ## Pair-programming and code reviews